 Our website may contain links to other websites of interest.
 You should be aware that we do not have any control over the content or security of external sites and therefore we cannot be held responsible for the protection and privacy of any information which you provide whilst visiting these sites.
 You should exercise caution when disclosing personal information on any website and should read the website’s privacy statement to understand how your personal data will be used.

 Under the Data Protection Act 1998 and the General Data Protection Regulations you have certain rights about the personal information we hold about you:

 You have the right to receive copies of the information we hold on you.
-A fee of £10 is payable and unless there is a legitimate reason why you cannot make the application in writing (in which case you should call us on 020 7727 8522), your request should be made to The Tudor Trust by email to email@example.com or in writing to The Data Controller, Tudor Trust, 7 Ladbroke Grove, London, W11 3BD
+A fee is not normally chargeable and unless there is a legitimate reason why you cannot make the application in writing (in which case you should call us on 020 7727 8522), your request should be made to The Tudor Trust by email to firstname.lastname@example.org or in writing to The Data Controller, Tudor Trust, 7 Ladbroke Grove, London, W11 3BD